erwinwildenburg/PaloAltoF5Azure/README.md

 - CLI: `azure vm show  -g YourResourceGroupName  -n YourDeploymentLabel`
 - Azure Portal: Your Resource Group > Deployment or Alert Logs

+## Notes
+When using an existing vnet you have to assign the UDR's to the subnets manually.